sachaservan/prosecco/README.md

 # ProSecCo

-#### ProSecCo
+This project contains the C# implementation of the ProSecCo algorithm for frequent sequence mining.
 See __prosecco.pdf__ for theoretical and experimental results as well as the algorithm description.

 #### Implementation
-This project contains the C# implementation of the ProSecCo algorithm for frequent sequence mining.

 To run:
 ```